Sanju Review: Ranbir Kapoor Hits A Sixer With Rajkumar Hirani's Engaging Storytelling!

 - Dia Mirza Gifts Mother India Poster To Sanjay Dutt Worth Rs 1,45,000

-At the beginning of Sanju, we see one of the characters trying to draw a comparison between 'Baba' and 'Bapu' in a hilarous sort of manner when asked by Sanjay Dutt (Ranbir Kapoor) to pen his biography.
-Of course, Dutt's not the way so the man is quicky shown the door.
+At the beginning of Sanju, we see one of the characters trying to draw a comparison between 'Baba' and 'Bapu' in a hilarious sort of manner when asked by Sanjay Dutt (Ranbir Kapoor) to pen his biography.
+Of course, Dutt's not the way so the man is quickly shown the door.
 Right then and there, Rajkumar Hirani establishes the fact that Sanju isn't your regular biopic!
 Sanjay Dutt may be synonymous with Gandhigiri but in real life, the picture was quite different.
 Bole toh in Sanju's words, "Apna Life Full Saanp Seedhe Ka Board Hai, Kabhie Up To Kabhie Down!

-Finally when we along with the established writer Winnie (Anushka Sharma) peek into Sanjay Dutt's life through Hirani's cinematic lens, we realize that the filmmaker almost succeeds in humanising his larger-than-life persona with the help of a heart-touching father-son story.
+Finally, when we along with the established writer Winnie (Anushka Sharma) peek into Sanjay Dutt's life through Hirani's cinematic lens, we realize that the film-maker almost succeeds in humanising his larger-than-life persona with the help of a heart-touching father-son story.

 A major portion of the first half of Sanju talks about his tryst with drugs and his struggle to overcome this deadly addiction.
 Hirani takes us to the sets of Rocky where a young, naive Sanjay Dutt (Ranbir Kapoor) is nervous for his first take.
 He is supposed to shot the romantic 'Kya Yahi Pyaar Hain' minus the heroine.
-A picture of Hema Malini and Amjad Khan's Gabbar Singh comes to his rescue in a rather hilarously way after his dad Sunil Dutt (Paresh Rawal) shows him a trick.
+A picture of Hema Malini and Amjad Khan's Gabbar Singh comes to his rescue in a rather hilarious way after his dad Sunil Dutt (Paresh Rawal) shows him a trick.

-However, the rebellous streak in Sanju soon comes into the forefront when one of his fake friends Zubin Mistry (Jim Sarbh) gets him hooked to drugs.
+However, the rebellious streak in Sanju soon comes into the forefront when one of his fake friends Zubin Mistry (Jim Sarbh) gets him hooked to drugs.
 Soon, his relationship with his girlfriend (Sonam Kapoor) goes kaput and he discovers his mother Nargis (Manisha Koirala) is suffering from cancer and later succumbs to it.
 Dutt goes to seek solace in drugs again.

 Fortunately, a ray of hope arrives in his life when he strikes a friendship with Kamlesh (Vicky Kaushal).
 He helps Sanju in getting out of the whirlwind of drugs along with his father.